 The Michigan Community Foundations’ Youth Project developed over nearly 20 years.
 Original members of the Youth Advisory Committees became donors and/or philanthropic leaders.
 These youth leaders will continue to be created as a result of support from a total of 86 permanent endowments in Michigan communities statewide.

 In fact, by 2012 the first generation YACers began to emerge as adults in the state’s community foundations’ staffs and boards.
 Grantmaker visits to Washington continue annually – over a span of four decades.
 Achievement of mid-range goals is celebrated, while the Michigan leadership remains focused on achieving long-term outcomes.

-Video: Watch leaders discuss the success of the Michigan Community Foundations’ Youth Project:
+Video: Leaders discuss the success of the Michigan Community Foundations’ Youth Project:

 The Michigan philanthropic efforts remain relevant because of the interaction of the members with on-the-ground knowledge – and leaders who listen.

 Intergenerational issues are the subject of efforts both on the foundation and the nonprofit sides of the philanthropic community.
 Within the foundation family, substantial assistance is being provided to work with private family foundations regarding next generation grantmaker professional development; issues related to geographic dispersion of individuals in the foundation family; questions of spending out foundation assets; and managing divergent generational grantmaking interests, for example.

 New organizations and the next generation of nonprofit leaders have been organized and supported in Michigan, seeking to encourage future philanthropic and nonprofit leadership.
 While Learning to Give educates K-12 volunteers, the Johnson Center provides guidance on how to manage retiree-aged volunteers in their “encore” careers.

 Leadership on issues of diversity and inclusion in the charitable sector have been on the recent agenda for Michigan’s philanthropic organizations.
 Research, program design, and professional development are being pursued based on a deep commitment to resolve issues that arise from social, cultural, ethnic, racial, and community diversities.